srebalaji/100DaysOfAlgorithm/README.md

 Practicing Algorithms and data structures for the next 100 days.

+## Day 43: July 30, 2018
+1. Implemented an algorithm to find the minimum difference between two arrays.

 ## Day 42: July 29, 2018
 1. Implemented an algorithm to swap two numbers without using additional space.